TYPES OF EYE DISEASES

 Dry eye syndrome occurs when you are not able to produce enough tears or your tears are unable to adequately lubricate your eyes.
 You may experience this in situations such as on a flight, extended duration in an air-conditioned environment or after looking at a computer screen for a long time.

 Dry eyes may lead to inflammation and scarring of the cornea although it is unlikely to lead to permanent vision loss.
-Treating dry eyes can help you to see properly and carry on your daily activities with comfort.
-Treatments include lifestyle modifications and eyedrops.
+Addressing dry eyes can help you to see properly and carry on your daily activities with comfort.
+Care and management options include lifestyle modifications and eyedrops.

 A cataract is a condition in which the lens of the eye turns cloudy, preventing sufficient light from entering your eye, therefore leading to blurry vision.
 Most cataracts develop slowly over time, and can affect one or both eyes.
 They do not usually hurt, but can cause discomfort and inconveniences as your eyes become more sensitive to light.